dave18/SpecNext_MiSTER_Board/README.md

 NMI/Drive/Reset buttons
 J13 header to add physical SD Card support

+Board V2.0 (Eagle files V8)
+Changed design to use a single 2mb SRAM chip to reduce trace count Manually routed board to ensure SRAM traces are a short as possible and use fewest vias STATUS - Awaiting board fabrication

+Changelog

+Board V1.0 (Eagle files V3)

 While the board works to a degree, the SRAM is not stable at the speeds required (assumption is that trying to cram so much onto a small board has compromised track length/vias and/or created noise/capacitance issues).

 The core runs fine if forced down to 7mhz.
 It mostly runs ok at 14mhz apart from DMA operations which cause corrupt data.
 28mhz won't boot.